vatinidian/CouponMaatran/README.md

   2. Created Carousel control for filtering to get more refined result of coupons.
 (Filtering logic is implemented)
   ![](CarouselFilter2.png?raw=true)

-  3. Add Coupon Modal design is changed and new design style tried out and dummy UI is availble with no action.
+  3. Add Coupon Modal design is changed and new design style tried out and fully functional UI ready with validations.
   ![](AddCouponForm2.png?raw=true)

 # Technology Stack: